wa1hco/SO4R_Interlock/README.md

-# SO4R_Interlock
+# SO4R_Interlock V1
-The interlock manages up to 4 radios for a contesting scenario Baseline capability for one SSB/CW radio plus 3 WSJTX radios.
+The interlock manages up to 4 radios for a contesting scenario

+Baseline capability for one SSB/CW radio plus 3 WSJTX radios.
+Antenna separation is sufficient to allow reception when other radio is transmitting SSB/CW radio has an amplifier and rotatable antenna

+Each of three WSJTx instances have radio and antenna (generally fixed).
+Amplifier is shared among radios WSJTX feeds N1MM, Gridtracker or other program that display a combined list of stations needed.
+Operator clicks on a station in the list and that WSJTX begins the contact.
+SSB/CW operator can continue to operate, which interrupts WSJTX transmission.

-Antenna separation is sufficient to allow reception when other radio is transmitting SSB/CW radio has an amplifier and rotatable antenna Each of three WSJTx instances have radio, amplifier, and antenna (generally fixed) WSJTX operator monitors list of available stations and may click ENABLE transmission Each of 4 radio have a priority with SSB/CW being highest SSB/CW operation can continue while WSJTX is making contacts while staying within the rules
+Each of 4 radio have a priority with SSB/CW being highest SSB/CW operation can continue while WSJTX is making contacts while staying within the ARRL VHF contest rules

-When a high priority tranmitter needs to interrupt a lower priority tranmission, the interlock gates the PTT/RTS/DTR line to the lower priority radio.
+When a higher priority tranmitter needs to interrupt a lower priority tranmission, the interlock gates the PTT line to the lower priority radio.
 This keeps the radio's built in sequencer operating to protect the amplifier, preamp, and relays.

-The interlock has one ssb/cw port that receives the TX signal from the radio.
-The operator generates the TX signal from PTT, VOX, or CW so the interlock does not need to provice TX to the SSB/CW radio.

-The interlock includes a USB serial port to provide the TX signal.
-The microcontroller then gates the TX signal based on higher priority TX signal

-Operator uses ssb/cw radio for contacts and has highest priority for transmitting An operator also monitors the received callsigns from up to three WSJTX instances.
-Separately from the Interlock, WSJTX callsigns are received, compared with the log and turned into a color coded list of callsigns and grids.
-On selecting a station from the list, the corresponding WSJTX is enabled for transmit

-Interface from Interlock to Radio
-The SSB/CW radio only has an input to interlock for TX The three WSJTX radios have an output from interlock for Tx and an input

-SO4R Interlock
-- SSB/CW radio with operator
-- added radios for FT8
+The interlock also controls the RF relays to disconnect the lower priority transmitter and connect the highest priority transmitter

 Radio Interface
-- PTT, bidirectional
-- Tx inhibit
-Operation
-- watch for PTT asserted from all radios
-- On PTT, assert Tx inhibit to all lower priority ports
-- priority determined by port number on interlock
+* PTT, output open collector, low true, 60V, 300 mA
+* KEY, input, open collector, low true, 5 to 15 V
+* CAT, bidirectional, open collector, ttl levels, serial communication
+* Spare, direct connection to MCU I/O pin

+Relay interface
+* Open collector, low true, 60V, 300 mA
+* each output drives DPDT transfer relay and one port of 4:1 selector on both amp input and output

+USB serial interface
+* Implemented with FTDI FT230 usb serial chip
+* TxD, RxD for CAT
+* RTS, output, for signaling Transmit
+* CTS, input, available, interfaced to MCU, no function assigned
+* USB EEPROM changed to make it easier to find the ports
+  * Manufacturer is "FTDI WA1HCO"
+  * Product is "FT230X SO4R Port {1-4}"

+SSB/CW radio interface
+* highest priority radio, Priority = 1
+* USB serial TxD, RxD used for MCU programming
+* USB serial RTS used for keying radio from N1MM
+* KEY signal from Radio used to set priority and control relays

+WSJTX radio interface
+* Lower priority radios, Priority = 2, 3, or 4
+* USB serial implements COM port used by WSJTX software
+* Serial data TxD and RxD converted to CAT bidirectional open collector
+* RTS signal used for Tx command to radio
+* CTS signal routed to MCU but not assigned a function

+WSJTX operation
+* Operator uses ssb/cw radio for contacts and has highest priority for transmitting.
+* 3 WSJTX instances listen on 3 radios in 3 directions.
+* Each WSJTX sends it list of callsigns to N1MM or Gridtracker which displays list of needed stations.
+* The operator clicks on a callsign in the list to start a WSJTX contact.
+* WSJTX indicates need to transmit by asserting RTS on its serial interface